di22/sign-up/README.md

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `ng test` to execute the unit tests via [Jest](https://jestjs.io).

 ## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
+Run `ng e2e` to execute the end-to-end tests via playwright.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+install playwright: npm init playwright@latest

 ## Further help